 The Company capitalizes acquisition costs until the Company determines the economic viability of the property.
 Since the Company does not have proven and probable reserves as defined by Securities and Exchange Commission ("SEC") regulation S-K 1300, exploration expenditures are expensed as incurred.
-The Company expenses mineral lease costs and repair and maintenance costs as incurred.
-The Company reviews the carrying value of our properties for impairment, including mineral rights upon the occurrence of events or changes in circumstances that indicate the related carrying amounts may not be recoverable.
+The Company expenses mineral lease costs and repair maintenance costs as incurred.
+Upon commencement of production, the capitalized expenditures are depleted over proven and probable reserves using the units-of-production method.
+Where proven and probable reserves have not been established, such capitalized expenditures are depleted over the estimated production life using the straight-line method.
+The Company has not established proven or probable reserves of any of its project.
+The Company reviews the carrying value of our mineral rights and properties for impairment, including mineral rights upon the occurrence of events or changes in circumstances that indicate the related carrying amounts may not be recoverable.
 Our estimate of precious metal prices, mineralized materials, operating capital, and reclamation costs are subject to risks and uncertainties affecting the recoverability of our investment in all of our properties.
 Although the Company has made our best, most current estimate of these factors, it is possible that near term changes could adversely affect estimated net cash flows from our properties and mineral claims, and possibly require future asset impairment write-downs.
 Where estimates of future net operating cash flows are not available and where other conditions suggest impairment, the Company assesses recoverability of carrying value from other means, including net cash flows generated by the sale of the asset.
 The Company uses the units-of-production method to deplete the mineral rights and mining properties when in operations.